What are digital goods?

 What is a news or other information product?

 "Other news or information products" refers to products that disseminate news.
-"News" is defined in The American Heritage Dictionary of the English Language, fourth edition (2006), as: "Information about recent events or happenings, especially as reported by newspapers, periodicals, radio, or television."
+The American Heritage Dictionary of the English Language, fourth edition (2006), defines "news" as "Information about recent events or happenings, especially as reported by newspapers, periodicals, radio, or television."

-Examples of "other news or information products" that are additional digital goods when transferred electronically include, but are not limited to:
+Examples of "other news or information products" that are additional digital goods when transferred electronically include: (This list is not all inclusive.)

 - Access to a website that provides real time information of commodity or stock prices.